UNINETTSigma2/documentation/training/material/2021-autumn/notes-day2.md

         - if `ntasks=N` and `cpus-per-task=n` then "number of cores requested" = N*n

 - About test datasets.
 My programs need to detect a pattern in the whole dataset (genome), and then it get error because the truncated version is "not complete".
 How would you approach this?
 Maybe I misunderstand my own problem.
-    - For this specific example, not truncate but partitioning is the solution. i.e. finde the fastq boundry and split.
+    - For this specific example, not truncate but partitioning is the solution. i.e. finde the fastq boundary and split.
     - Or you could setup the test using a smaller genome.

 - If I ask for 5 minutes and 16 CPU (or lots of memory), will I get charged for the memory, even if the job crashes after 5 minutes?
     - Yes, for the 5min the job ran
-    - But the 5 min untill the crash resources will be reserved (for the whole resource request).
+    - But the 5 min until the crash resources will be reserved (for the whole resource request).

 - Core VS node.
 Are nodes a group of cores? are nodes "the restaurants" and cores "the chairs"?
     - Restaurant: full cluster (Saga, Betzy, Fram)